 - Unauthorized entry upon or use of College District facilities.

-- Lewd, indecent or obscene conduct or gestures on College District-owned or controlled property, or at College District sponsored or supervised functions.
+- Lewd, indecent or obscene conduct on College District-owned or controlled property, or at College District sponsored or supervised functions.

 - Engaging in expression which is obscene, libelous, or slanderous; or that incites students as to create a clear and present danger of the commission of unlawful acts on any College District premises, or the violation of lawful College District policies or procedures, or the substantial disruption of the orderly operation of the College District.

-- Engaging in physical or verbal disruption of instructional or student services activities, administrative procedures, public service functions, authorized curricular or co-curricular activities or prevention of authorization guests from carrying out the purpose for which they are College District property.
+- Engaging in physical or verbal disruption of instructional or student services activities, administrative procedures, public service functions, authorized curricular or co-curricular activities or prevention of authorized guests from carrying out the purpose for which they are on College District property.